kanidm/kanidm/kanidm_book/src/installing_the_server.md

     #     * sets sqlite pagesize to 4k, matching most filesystems block sizes.
     # db_fs_type = "zfs"
     #
     #   The number of entries to store in the in-memory cache.
 Minimum value is 256.
+If unset
+    #   an automatic heuristic is used to scale this.
     # db_arc_size = 2048
     #
     #   TLS chain and key in pem format.
 Both must be commented, or both must be present